Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Fill a form input with text' clearly states the action (fill) and target (form input), making the purpose immediately understandable.
-However, it doesn't differentiate from sibling tools like browser_select (which might also interact with form inputs) or specify what types of form inputs it works with beyond the generic term.
+The description 'Fill a form input with text' clearly states the action (fill) and the target (form input), distinguishing it from sibling tools like browser_click or browser_select which perform different actions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.